-Section 1, Question 1 is marked out of 5 marks, the candidates are required to list 8 items in Arabic and the marks are awarded to five correct items.
-Question 2 is marked out of 15 marks, the candidates are required to answer this question and the marks are awarded as follows: 10 marks for communication and 5 for language.
+• Question 2 is marked out of 15 marks; the candidates are required to answer this question and the marks are awarded as follows: 10 for communication and 5 for language

-Section 2 is marked out of 30 marks, the candidates are required to answer one question from a choice of 3 and the marks are awarded as, 10 marks for communication, 8 for verbs and 12 for language.
+This section is marked out of 30 marks, the candidates are required to answer one question from a choice of three and the marks are awarded as: 10 for communication, 8 for verbs and 12 for language.

-The total mark for the paper is 50 marks.
+The total mark for the paper is 50 Marks.